-'''

 #include ds.sdf

 struct DS d0;

 d0 = dsCreate;

-'''

-The PV Structure
+13.3.2 The PV Structure

-The PV structure, or "parameter vector" structure, is used by various optimization, modelling, and gradient procedures, in particular sqpSolvemt, for handling the parameter vector.
+The PV structure, or parameter vector structure, is used by various optimization, modelling, and gradient procedures, in particular sqpSolvent, for handling the parameter vector.
 The GAUSS Run-Time Library contains special functions that work with this structure.
 They are prefixed by "pv" and defined in pv.src.
 These functions store matrices and arrays with parameters in the structure, and retrieve various kinds of information about the parameters and parameter vector from it.